VatsalBhuva11/EcoBloom/README.md

 - Before or after the campaign ends, a face-recognition system (which is made available on the campaign page in the organisation portal) will be used to match each participant and the photo they uploaded while sign-up.
 This part is handled by any member of the organisation present at the site.

-- Upon successful verification, the user obtains points and they can view those points in their Activity Log / Store page, which can be redeemed for exciting merch made available by EcoBloom!
+- Upon successful verification, the user obtains points and they can view those points in their Activity Log / Store page, which can be redeemed for exciting merch made available by EcoBloom! (we have not implemented a payment gateway / delivery system as of now, as it requires alot of verification and paperwork, and also since we do not actually have these products available for shipping but just a concept or an idea about it)

+- It is to note that these points are updated only after the campaign ends.
+When the campaign ends, all the verified users will have their points updated.
+This is handled through a cron-job, which runs every 10 minutes to check whether any campaign has ended or not.

 ## Contributing